sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-04-25-Mockito-Unit-Testing.md

 **Test Doubles** are classes that replace *external dependency* objects with replacement  objects that imitate the behavior of the external dependency they are replacing.
 In this case, an external dependency is any code used by a class that isn't part of the class.

-There are 3 ways we can using Test Doubles:

-1. Stubs
-2. Mocks
-3. Fakes

 ## Stubs

 A Stub object is an object that replaces an object with another object of the same interface.
 However, the Stub class's implementation is typically hardcoded to return specific values.
 For example, if we were to use the Stub of [`NBATeamReader`](https://github.com/sde-coursepack/NBAExcelTeams/blob/main/src/main/java/edu/virginia/cs/nbateams/NBATeamReader.java), we may write something like this: